 Ferdinand is also active as a professional sailor, having sailed multiple disciplines from dinghies, 29er and the Olympic 49er, to catamarans, F18 and extreme 40 to the big boats on offshore's and the Super Maxis, winning various National and World Championship events in all of these classes.

 Andrew Bloxom | Design Engineer

-Andrew was born in Fairfax, VA, and then moved around the East Coast for his father's Navy assignments before returning to Fairfax permanently.
-His mother's family builds ships for the Navy in Pascagoula, MS. Early on he learned the joys of being on the water through living in Newport, RI, Mayport, FL, and trips to his grandparent's homes on the Rappahannock River and the Gulf Coast.
-Having only sailed three times before college, he was not discouraged by his late start and set out to learn sailing through the Sailing Club at Virginia Tech.
-Deep in the heart of Southwest Virginia and the Blue Ridge Mountains, he found an escape from his studies in the New River and Claytor Lake.
-Not long after, his family was sailing regularly on the Chesapeake Bay in their Sabre 34, and later a Catalina 387.
+Andrew was born in Fairfax, VA and his father was a Navy Captain and his mother's family built ships in Pascagoula, MS. He learned the joys of gliding across the water’s surface through living in Newport, RI, Mayport, FL, and trips to his grandparent's homes on the Rappahannock River and the Gulf Coast.
+Having only sailed three times before college, he set out to learn sailing through the Sailing Club at Virginia Tech deep in the heart of Southwest Virginia and the Blue Ridge Mountains on Claytor Lake.
+Not long after, his family was sailing regularly on the Chesapeake Bay.